Providence ends partnership with Interfaith Works at the Community Care Center.

 Last week Providence decided to terminate the role of Interfaith Works and SideWalk in the CCC partnership and shift the program model to be primarily appointment based.
 We are deeply saddened by this decision and very concerned about the additional gaps this will create in our already struggling local safety net.
 We are concerned not only for the people we serve but also for the business community and other downtown organizations that become defacto hygiene and day centers in the absence of dedicated places for people to be.

 Further, in today’s vitally important conversation about dismantling structural racism, community policing, and alternatives that center the safety and support of Black and Indigenous people and all people of color, we now must recognize that one of the primary spots for people to come to daily, for the CRU team, law enforcement, Familiar Faces, the clinical providers at the CCC, the hospital discharge planners to find people and to bring them to connect to services will no longer be a tool in our tool belt in the same way -- particularly not for houseless people who are most disconnected from traditional services.
 People of color make up 35% of people experiencing homelessness in Thurston County.
-That is near twice the rate of the prevalence of people of color in the general population.
+That is nearly twice the rate of the prevalence of people of color in the general population.

 Today is a beautiful sunny day -- one of the few we’ve had all year, and all I can think about is winter.
 It’s mid-July, and we have no plan for a day center, no plan for additional shelter capacity for the cold-weather season for the single adult population, a likely decrease in shelter capacity once construction for the new IW/LIHI shelter and permanent supportive housing development at Martin Way begins, no real plan for providing safe parking alternatives for the dozens of people on Deschutes parkway and Ensign Road….
 But you already know this.
 For everyone in our community interested in this issue please contact Thurston County and the cities of Lacey and Tumwater to share your thoughts on the intersections of race, class, and housing issues.
 I hope our community will not miss this moment to meaningfully connect the dots that racial justice and housing justice are intrinsically linked.